-Cartegena is a great mix of historical Colonial buildings, vibrant salsa scene and Caribbean beaches.
-Basically it has something for everyone!
+Cartegena is a great mix of historical Colonial buildings, vibrant salsa scene, and Caribbean beaches.
+Basically, it has something for everyone!
 I love being able to wander around the old walled city.
-With all the historical buildings refurbished, everything was very pretty and photogenic, albeit expensive for a backpacker (perfect for the middle aged tourist though!).
+With all the historical buildings refurbished, everything was very pretty and photogenic, albeit expensive for a backpacker (perfect for the middle-aged tourist though!).

 Out in the newer part of town, I stayed in Getsemani area.
 This is the bar and salsa scene where backpackers mix with locals, and lots of vibrant street art brighten things up.
-The main draw of Cartagena is its location on the Caribbean coast, which means that the weather is humid, but you are striking distance from fabulous beaches and national parks, and it’s easy to get a boat to Panama!
+The main draw of Cartagena is its location on the Caribbean coast, which means that the weather is humid, but you are within striking distance from fabulous beaches and national parks, and it’s easy to get a boat to Panama!

-If you prefer your activities on solid (that’s questionable!) land there is also a mud volcano that can be visited for a full body mud pack, which comes with a mama (local lady) to wash you off in the lake afterwards!
+If you prefer your activities on solid (that’s questionable!) land there is also a mud volcano that can be visited for a full body mud pack, which comes with a mama (local lady) to wash you off in the lake afterward!